AhmedTarekEl-Mahdy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 All your code should be in the main function
 You can only use putchar three times in your code

-4. When I was having that alphabet soup, I never thought that it would pay off
+4. When I was having that alphabet soup.
+I never thought that it would pay off

 Write a program that prints the alphabet in lowercase, followed by a new line.